Programming Tools and Libraries

 C gcc C++ g++ Fortran77 g77 Fortran90/95 gfortran

 Some users need the latest features offered by the latest release of the GNU compiler suite, so we also manually maintain recent 4.x releases.
-Using these newer GNU compilers requires the user to source a set-up script and also specify an LD_LIBRARY_PATH before executing programs built with it.
-Or, alternatively, the user can specify "-static-libgcc", "-static-libgfortran" or "-static--libg++" (depending on the language) during the build phase to compile-in these runtimes as thus avoid needing to set a run-time library path.
-The MPI installations below can be used only after you have sourced the appropriate gccvars set-up script.Latest GCC quick-chart
+These newer GNU compilers require newer environment variables set before executing programs built with it.
+This is accomplished by loading the appropriate module.
+Alternatively, the user can specify "-static-libgcc", "-static-libgfortran" or "-static--libg++" (depending on the language) during the build phase to compile-in these runtimes and thus avoid needing to set different runtime paths.
+The MPI installations below can be used only after you have loaded the appropriate module.Latest GCC quick-chart

 C gcc C++ g++ Fortran77 gfortran Fortran90/95 gfortran

 To list all available non-system versions of the GCC compiler, run:module avail gcc